wtlin1228/blog/content/blog/0021-api-request-race-conditions/index.md

 - `searchPosts({"keyword":"JavaScript"})`
 - `searchPosts({"keyword":"TypeScript"})`

-You can install the Apollo Client DevTools to try it yourself:
+You can install the Apollo Client DevTools and try it yourself:

 ![apollo-client](./apollo-client.png)